 Students who exhibit signs and symptoms of emotional or mental distress can be referred to CAPS for assessment and counseling.

 - Be sensitive to how you make the referral.
 It is common for students to be ambivalent about seeking professional psychological help.
 Some students may even be offended, thinking that only weak or abnormal people go to CAPS.
 Point out that it is natural for all of us to need help one time or another and that a third party listener can sometimes help.
 It might also be helpful to point out that many students find CAPS helpful and that it is a strength, not a weakness, to face difficulties in one's life.
-Suggest that the student call CAPS (310-825-0768) or visit during Brief Screen hours (Monday-Friday 9am-4pm).
+Suggest that the student call CAPS (310-825-0768) or visit during Triage Assessment hours (Monday-Thursday 9am-4pm, Friday 9am-3pm).

 - Offer to accompany the student to CAPS to provide more direct support.
-If you escort the student to CAPS it is very helpful if you, with the student's permission and in the student's presence, describe your concerns to a Clinical Coordinator or Brief Screen Counselor.
+If you escort the student to CAPS it is very helpful if you, with the student's permission and in the student's presence, describe your concerns to a Clinical Coordinator or Triage Clinician.

 - Offer to call CAPS while the student is in your office to consult with a Clinical Coordinator regarding options for support.